House impeachment managers emphasize the danger to Pence and other top officials in harrowing retelling of Jan. 6 attack

 On the Republican side, senators showed little emotion — but all paid close attention, most turning their heads away only occasionally to take notes.

-As Plaskett played audio of police officers urgently summoning help, Senate Minority Leader Mitch McConnell appeared very focused, leaning over to watch the screen on the GOP side.
+As Plaskett played audio of police officers urgently summoning help, Senate Minority Leader Mitch McConnell (R-Ky.) appeared very focused, leaning over to watch the screen on the GOP side.
 GOP Sen. Mike Lee of Utah took furious notes as he watched.

 Trump is apparently aware of the emotional punch of the Democratic case.
 According to one adviser, he has pushed his team to produce its own videos to counters those of their opponents — including shots of Democratic lawmakers making controversial statements over the years.